h3llrais3r/Auto-Subliminal/README.md

 About
 -----

-Thank you for choosing Auto-Subliminal!
-The automated python subtitle downloader.
+Welcome to Auto-Subliminal, the automated python subtitle downloader!

 This is a modified version of the discontinued Auto-Sub Alpha 0.5.8 project (https://code.google.com/p/auto-sub/).
 It makes use of Subliminal (https://github.com/Diaoul/subliminal) for checking and downloading subtitles.